“Labelled as the suicide capital of England and Wales, St Helens needs some love, some Madlove…”

 Mr Men Do Psychiatry

 Laugh / cry at artist / activist Dolly Sen’s mental health parody of the Mr Men series.
-More info here.
+Click here for more info.

 Watch and listen to this meditative music video album nurtured over two years of collaboration and workshops.
 Made by artist Rory Pilgrim, with a poet, a singer, a choreographer, a rapper and a disability activist.
-More info here.
+Click here for more info.

 Relax in this chill out, quiet space.